aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 ### Cross-account and cross-region targets

-Executing cross-account and cross-region targets will not be supported from day 1.
+Executing cross-account and cross-region targets are not supported yet.

 ### Specifying Encryption key